awk Programs

 ability to mix command line and library source files.

-The program is written using the POSIX Shell (sh
+The program is written using the POSIX Shell (sh) command language.

 The way the program works is as follows: